Maximilian-R/p5-mini-sketches/README.md

-# p5-mini-sketches
+# Featured work

-A collection of mini-projects created in p5.js
+A collection of hobby-projects and tiny sketches create with p5.js

 [github-pages](https://maximilian-r.github.io/p5-mini-sketches/)